jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 At the conclusion of this lab you will have successfully created a new virtual disk in Virtual Box, created new partitions using fdisk, formatted those partitions using mkfs, XFS, and ZFS, and mounted all those partitions manually and automatically using the /etc/fstab.

-For each of the bullet points take a screenshot of the output of the commands to display the content to demostrate the concepts.
+For each of the bullet points take a screenshot of the output of the commands to display the content to demonstrate the concepts.
 Note - make your screenshot efficient, and capture only relevant data along with numbering the output.
+All disks that are created can be 2 GB unless noted.

-1. Create 1 virtual drive
+1. Create 1 virtual drive in VirtualBox
 a.
 Use fdisk to create a primary partition
 b.
 Format it with ext4
 c.
 Mount it to /mnt/disk1
 d.
 Add it to your fstab
-2. Create 2 virtual drives
+2. Create 2 more virtual drives
 a.
 Create a single volume group named vg-group
 b.
-Create 1 logical volume named lv-group
+Create 1 logical volume named lv-group using the two drives
 c.
 Format it with XFS
 d.
 Mount it to /mnt/disk2
 e.
-Add the lv-group to your fstab
+Add the lv-group to your fstab, reboot the system and `cat` the  `/etc/fstab` and show that your entry is present.
 3. Using the same LVM as before
 a. add an additional VirtualBox disk and the create a LVM physical disk
 b.
 Grow the volume group and logical volume
 c.
 Grow the XFS file system
-4. Using LVM of the previous exercise on the logical volume lv-group create a 25 mb text file named datadump.txt
+4. Using LVM of the previous exercise on the logical volume lv-group
 a.
+Using either `fallocate` or `truncate` commands, create a file 25 megabytes in size and name it **datadump.txt**
+b.
 Following this tutorial: [http://tldp.org/HOWTO/LVM-HOWTO/snapshotintro.html](http://tldp.org/HOWTO/LVM-HOWTO/snapshotintro.html "LVM Snapshot intro") create an LVM snapshot of the logical volume named lv-backup
-b.
+c.
 Mount the snapshot to /mnt/disk3 (create this location if not existing)
-c. ```ls -l``` the contents of /mnt/disk3
+d. ```ls -l``` the contents of /mnt/disk3
-5. Install a copy of FreeBSD 11
+5. Launch a copy of Fedora 30 and follow the all the instructions to install ZFS on Fedora 30: [https://github.com/zfsonlinux/zfs/wiki/Fedora](https://github.com/zfsonlinux/zfs/wiki/Fedora "ZFS on Linux for Fedora 30")
 a.
-Attach two additional virtual disks
+Attach two additional virtual disks to the Fedora 30 Virtual Machine
 b.
 Create a zpool stripe containing both disks
 c.
 Execute a ```zpool status``` command to display the contents of the zpool
 6. Using Ubuntu 18.04 set networking to bridged mode (take note of your public IP by typing: ```ip a sh```